 Snacks such as crisps should not be included.
 Instead, vegetables and fruit (with no added salt, sugar or fat).
 Savoury crackers or breadsticks served with fruit, vegetables or dairy food are also a good choice

 Confectionery such as chocolate bars, chocolate-coated biscuits and sweets should not be included.
 Cakes and biscuits are allowed but these should be part of a balanced meal

 Meat products such as sausage rolls, individual pies, canned meat and sausages / chipolatas should be included only occasionally.”

 Thank you for your support in all these matters.

 Nationally, a snack of fruit or vegetables is supplied free to every KS1 child daily.
 This is not the case at KS2.

 Children are encouraged to bring a piece of fresh fruit for morning break and may bring a small bottle of water to drink during the day.
-Fruit is also available to buy every morning at play time.
+Fruit is also available to buy every morning at play time at a cost of 25p.
 The school operates a debt recovery policy which is fully endorsed by the governing body.
 Holy Trinity Church of England Junior School supports the principle that money should be well managed so that the children benefit from the school’s budget within the principles of equal opportunities.
 This encompasses the view that we work within a balanced budget and do not accrue any debt.
 This means that debt will be dealt with sensitively, but for the sake of the budget being shared equally in the school, debt to the school will be pursued.

 NB no nuts should be brought to school.